Habib Guèye

-Habib Guèye (born 8 March 1999) is a French professional footballer who plays for FC Bastia-Borgo as a centre-back.
+Habib Guèye (born 8 March 1999) is a French professional footballer who plays for Championnat National 3 club Sarre-Union as a centre-back.

-Professional career
+Club career

 Guèye was part of the Bastia youth academy, and joined Niort in 2018.
 He made his professional debut with Niort in a 1–0 Ligue 2 win over Paris FC on 5 October 2018.

 International career

 Born in France, Guèye is of Senegalese descent.